How to Become an Orthodontic Assistant Permit Holder

 • The course hours for a student who holds a valid and current RDA license and who has completed a course in Ultrasonic Scaling must be no less than 51 hours.

-• 2-hour course in the California Dental Practice Act.
+• 2-hour course in the California Dental Practice Act (completed within 2 years before the date the application is received by the Board).

-• Certification in a Basic Life Support course through the American Red Cross (ARC), the American Heart Association (AHA), the American Safety and Health Institute (ASHI), the American Dental Association’s Continuing Education Provider Recognition (CERP) program, or the Academy of General Dentistry’s Program Approval for Continuing Education (PACE).
+• Current certification in Basic Life Support issued by the American Red Cross (ARC), the American Heart Association (AHA), the American Safety and Health Institute (ASHI), the American Dental Association's Continuing Education Provider Recognition (CERP) program, or the Academy of General Dentistry's Program Approval for Continuing Education (PACE).

 Background Check

-Obtain a fingerprint clearance from both the California Department of Justice (DOJ) and the FBI.
-If you are in California, download the Request for Live Scan Service form, complete it, and take it to a Live Scan service location.
+Once your application has been processed, you will be provided with the Live Scan Request Form.
+Applicants must obtain a fingerprint clearance from both the California Department of Justice (DOJ) and the Federal Bureau of Investigation.
+You will complete a Request for Live Scan Service form and take it to a Live Scan service location.
 The Live Scan service location will require you to pay a fee.
 Your fingerprints will be taken electronically, without ink, and transmitted to the DOJ.
-Finally, the DOJ will send their report to the Board.
+Finally, the DOJ will send their report to the Dental Board.
 Usually, the report is received within seven days.
 There is a low rate of rejections with this method.
-If you are not in California, you will need to submit a set of fingerprint cards and pay a $49 fee to the Board.
-For information on this method, visit the Fingerprinting Information page of our website.
+For more information on fingerprinting, visit the Fingerprinting Information page of our website.

 Application Processing Time